Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ### Response

-JSON object indicating whether an error has occured during the process and its associated message.
-If no error, it also returns a `reference`: you will need to store this Ezus reference if you need to update or retrieve the package later on.
+JSON object indicating whether an error has occured during the process and, if so, the associated message.
+If there is no error, it also returns a `reference`: you will need to store this reference if you need to update or retrieve the package later on.

 # Nested Resource